|Okay so here's one picture of food.|

 In fact, everything about the children's department at Seattle Public Library says, "Hello.
 You are welcome here.
 Feel free to use our services."

-For more on creating a welcoming atmosphere and getting value for your effort, check out this awesome webinar by Joyce Frye-Williams, and get pumped to do some stellar customer service!
+For more on creating a welcoming atmosphere and getting value for your effort, check out this awesome webinar by Joan Frye-Williams, and get pumped to do some stellar customer service!